akoerner/intel_acpi_backlight/README.md

 ## Comments
+This has been tested on several models of dell and thinkpads.
 This will probably work on other systems, as well as, with minimal modification I just have no way of testing it.
 The "max" blacklight file (MAX_BACKLIGHT_VALUE_FILE) and "blacklight" file (BACKLIGHT_VALUE_FILE) will